Key dates (2020)

 Non-City Organizations

 The CPC, acting through the City, will execute a grant agreement with each non-City organization that is awarded CPA funds (“Grantee”).
 The grant agreement will govern the use and disbursement of the funds.
 It will be tailored to each project but will include the Standard CPA Grant Agreement General Conditions.
-The City’s Community Preservation Coordinator will monitor project progress and compliance and will coordinate disbursement of CPA Funds.
+The City’s Community Preservation Manager will monitor project progress and compliance and will coordinate disbursement of CPA Funds.
 The City can establish disbursement guidelines and a phased disbursement system with the Grantee to forward fund project phases with the exception of the final 10% of the project funds, which will be released upon completion of the project.

 City Departments